War and Social Upheaval: Iraq--Invasion of Kuwait (1990-91)

 As tensions rose, the international community attempted to prevent Saddam from invading using persuasion.
 American diplomats warned Saddam of the consequences.
 Egyptian President Mubarack attempted to mediate and Saddam personally assured that he would never invade Kuwait.
 The Saudis also attempted to mediate.
 The Kuwaiti Crown Prince met with Itaqi officials on July 31 in Jeddah, Saudi Arabia, but the Iraqis walked out when Kuwait refused to meet Saddam's demands.

-Claiming that Kuwait was in reality the 19th province of Iraq, he ordered his army in 1990 to conduct a new surprise attack, this time south to Kuwait.
-Saddam struck in the early morning hours of August 2, 1990 with two armored divisions, a division of mechanized infantry, and a special forces division.
+When the Kuwaitis refused to meet Sadam's demands, he renewed Iraq's claim.
+He claimed that Kuwait was in reality the 19th province of Iraq.
+He ordered his army in 1990 to conduct a new surprise attack, this time south to Kuwait.
+Saddam struck in the early morning hours with two armored divisions, a division of mechanized infantry, and a special forces division (August 2, 1990).
+He launch what he thought would be a quick victory at little cost.
+It reality it was the beginning of what is now known as the Persian Gulf War.
 The attack was spearheaded by the elite Republican Guard.
 The special forces division employed helicopters and boats to assault Kuwait City.
+The small Kuwati Army was unable to effectively resist.
 With its minimal military force, Kuwait was in Saddam's hands in a matter of hours.
 Some Kuwati military units engaged the Iraqis, but the Kuwati Royal family probably correctly believing that fighting the Iraqis was futile, fled to Saudia Arabia.
 By nightfall, all organized Kuwaiti military resistance had virtually ceased.
 [Hart] Iraqi radio brodcasts described a "glorious national uprising in Kuwait."
 Iraq on August declared Kuwait its 19th Providence.

 Saudi Arabia